HelloChatterbox/dev_documentation/docs/skill-development/skill-types/gui-skills-on-plasma.md

 ....
 ```

-Once added to your **Skill**, you can reach out to the Mycroft for Plasma maintainer to discuss the design and implementation of your **Skill**.
-The best way to do this is to join the [Desktop Channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/desktop).
+Once added to your **Skill**, you can reach out to the Chatterbox for Plasma maintainer to discuss the design and implementation of your **Skill**.
+The best way to do this is to join the [Desktop Channel on Chatterbox Chat](https://chat.chatterbox.ai/community/channels/desktop).